Amateur Radio

 [Note: I served as Data Communications coordinator for ten (10) years.]

-During the 1970s, Fred Bray, KE6CD (Emergency Coordinator Radio Communications) and I, N6ECT (Emergency Coordinator Data Communications) provided the Mayor's Office of Emergency Services a complete FREE Emergency Disaster & Evacuation plan for the City of San Francisco, as a service of the Amateur Radio community and San Francisco Radio Club
+During the 1970s, Fred Bray, KE6CD (San Francisco Emergency Coordinator Radio Communications) and I (San Francisco Emergency Coordinator Data Communications) provided the Mayor's Office and Emergency Services a complete FREE Emergency Disaster & Evacuation plan for the City of San Francisco, as a service of the Amateur Radio community and San Francisco Radio Club

 Commendation from Red Cross